 2 Determine your must-haves.

-For me, I had to separate sentimental old favourites from newer, more efficient items.
+For me, I had to separate sentimental old favorites from newer, more efficient items.
 You just want the truly useful, functional stuff to take up prime real estate in the tool shed.

 This created three piles: